beachbody/SPCSDataScience/README.md

 >
 > # Snowflake Configuration for Enhanced Security and Services
 >
-> This updated documentation guides you through the process of
+> This documentation guides you through the process of configuring
-> configuring Snowflake for enhanced security measures and service
+> Snowflake for enhanced security measures and service creation,
-> creation, specifically tailored for modeling and development purposes
+> specifically tailored for modeling and development purposes within
-> within containerized environments.
+> containerized environments.
 >
 > ## Step 1: Create Security Integration for OAuth
 >